 Not surprisingly, farms tend to use a lot of power, and many farmers pay much more than they’d like in monthly utility bills.
 However, a West Virginia co-op initiated by West Virginia SUN is making it easier for people in the farming industry to take advantage of tax breaks and other incentives that reportedly reduce the cost of installing solar equipment as much as 50 percent.

 So far, only a small number of farms have become solar equipped with help from West Virginia SUN, but now that the resource exists, more farmers might decide to make investments.
 Solar arrays can last for decades and significantly cut power bills.
 Many Amish communities are even beginning to us solar power to make an independent, sustainable lifestyle possible.
-The cost efficiency and sustainability might prove especially attractive once farmers hear about people in their communities who have tapped into solar power’s promise.
+The cost efficiency and sustainability might prove especially attractive.
+Especially once farmers hear about people in their communities.
+Those who have tapped into solar power’s promise.

 Monitoring Water Usage With a Cloud-Based Mobile App